 No one looks forward to a hefty tax bill.
 If you’re trying to find ways to lower what you owe or increase your return, there are a few things you need to do.

 See which credits and deductions you qualify for now before you file taxes next year.
-Going through the motions can save you time when you submit your paperwork on Tax Day, but it also gives you a chance to see where you can catch a tax break.
-For instance, having children, caring for older relatives, or have adopted this year, you qualify for credits.
+This gives you a chance to see where you can catch a break and can save you time on Tax Day.

-Nearly 48% of Americans 55 and older don’t have anything saved for retirement.
-Whether it’s from poor planning, not earning enough to contribute, or another reason, that’s not a good sign.
-Even if they plan on never retiring, health issues or other concerns could force them out of work.
-If that’s the case, they don’t have any financial backing to support them.
+Nearly 48 percent of Americans 55 and older don’t have anything saved for retirement.
+Whether it’s from poor planning, not earning enough to contribute, or another reason, failing to save is risky.
+Even if you don’t plan on retiring, health issues or other concerns could force you out of work.

-Even if you’re considering never retiring, that doesn’t mean you shouldn’t have a plan in case something comes up that forces you to stop working.
 Carefully review your employer-sponsored 401(k) plan to make sure it’s doing enough for you.
-Make sure your employer is matching every dollar they can to your plan.
+See if your employer is matching every dollar they can to your plan.
 Look over the fees and ask your plan manager if you’re unsure about anything.

 Contribute as much as possible.
 For 2019, you can contribute up to $19,000 to your 401(k).
 If you have an IRA, it’s $6,000.
 And if you’re 50 years of age or older, you can add an extra $1,000 to your IRA without facing a penalty.